I don’t know about you, but there are a thousand places I’d rather be than working in a cubicle all day, staring at a computer screen.

 Funny that college doesn’t prepare you for this cubicle ordeal in any way, shape, or form.
-You sit in a classroom or lecture hall, and imagine your first job after graduation.
+You sit in a classroom or lecture hall and imagine your first job after graduation.
 It does NOT involve a cubicle.

-I bet it looked like those spiffy ads that public universities put on teevee during college football games.
-You know, where a group of colleagues in lab coats stands around a test tube looking intently at their cure for baldness.
+Remember those spiffy ad spots from public universities?
+A gaggle of coeds in lab coats hovers around a test tube looking intently at their cure for baldness.
 “Come to the University of Alaska, where the only thing stopping you from greatness is our student loan debt recovery program.”

 Eventually, your body begins to conform to that squeaky office chair.
 You can’t run like you used to.
 Your back hurts.
 You start accepting the fact that your underwear will bunch up before lunchtime.
 And you’re okay with that.